Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Analysis

-\ac{SSE} adapts the sampling and termination policy of~\cite{gabillon2012best}.
-Specifically, we first show that, at each level $h$, $(h,u(t_h))$ and $(h,\gamma(t_h))$ are good choices for sampling, where our policy is \emph{greedy} toward the termination criteria \eqref{eq:stoppingcriteria}.
-The operation of \ac{SSE} consists in playing \emph{independent} \ac{MAB} games at each level $h$ dictated by the pruning vector $\mathbf{p}$.
-Our analysis in this section and Section \ref{ssec:complexity} shall naturally follow~\cite{gabillon2012best} with necessary changes to account for the use of multiple levels. \begin{lemma} Let $X(t_h)\in\set{u(t_h),\gamma(t_h)}$ denote the arm pulled at time step $t_h$.
-At each time step $t_h \in \set{3,\dots,T_h}$,
+\ac{DBZ} adapts the sampling and termination policy of~\cite{gabillon2012best} in order to zoom in.
+We adapt~\cite[Lemma 4, Lemma 2 and Corollary 1]{gabillon2012best} to show that at each level $h$, $(h,u(n))$ and $(h,\gamma(n))$ are good choices for sampling, where the policy is \emph{greedy} toward the termination criteria \eqref{eq:stoppingcriteria}. \ac{DBZ} differs from~\cite{gabillon2012best} in the confidence term \eqref{eq:confidenceterm} and exploration rate \eqref{eq:explorationrate}, which include the empirical variance, $\nu^2_{h,i}(\eta,n)$ \eqref{eq:empvariance}, and the total number of arms, $\calI^H$.\footnote{$\calI^H = \sum_h \abs{\mathcal{I}_h}$ is the total quantity of beamforming vectors participating in \ac{MAB} games at all levels, and is fixed for any codebook.} The operation of \ac{DBZ} consists in playing \emph{independent} \ac{MAB} games at each level $h$ dictated by the pruning vector $\mathbf{p}$, hence each lemma extends to all choices of $\mathbf{p}$.